bluescan/tacent/README.md

 ### Notes

 The easiest way to see how to use the different modules is to look in the unit tests.
-There may be more information and comments [on the homepage](http://upperboundsinteractive.com/tacent.php).
+There may be more information in the comments [on the homepage](http://upperboundsinteractive.com/tacent.php).
 For example, this is how you'd load a png file and save it to a targa.
 If the png has transparency, so will the tga:

 ```C++
 tPicture pngPic("ThoseEyes.png");